Other Technologies

 What type of floor coverings can be used?

-Will underfloor heating delay my building or project?
+Will THIS TYPE OF HEATING delay my building or project?

 What happens if a leak develops in the system?